microsoft/magentic-ui/README.md

 The frontend from source will be available at <http://localhost:8000>, and the compiled frontend will be available at <http://localhost:8081>.

-## ⚠️ Troubleshooting
+## Troubleshooting

 If you were unable to get Magentic-UI running, do not worry!
-The first step is to make sure you have followed the steps outlined above, particularly with the [pre-requisites](#-pre-requisites).
+The first step is to make sure you have followed the steps outlined above, particularly with the [pre-requisites](#pre-requisites).

 For common issues and their solutions, please refer to the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) file in this repository.
 If you do not see your problem there, please open a `GitHub Issue`.

-## 🤝 Contributing
+## Contributing

 This project welcomes contributions and suggestions.
 For information about contributing to Magentic-UI, please see our [CONTRIBUTING.md](CONTRIBUTING.md) guide, which includes current issues to be resolved and other forms of contributing.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## 📄 License
+## License

 Microsoft, and any contributors, grant you a license to any code in the repository under the [MIT License](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file.